How to authenticate your domain to be able to send emails from Prowly with it

 Q: How should I set up the TXT record?

-A: Instead of providing the domain name in the TXT record, please try simply inserting the ‘@’ sign which is the equivalent of the domain name in domain providers.
+A: Instead of providing the domain name in the TXT record, please try simply inserting the ‘@’ sign, which is the equivalent of the domain name in domain providers.
 If it doesn’t allow you to do so, then please input the domain name as usual.